NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Thermistor Respiration

-Alert salesmen knew there was no actual demand for additional IBP channel in the targeted segment, but the manufacturer claimed BSM-2303 bedside monitor was responding to market demand as an upgraded monitor with 2 channels of IBP.
+There was no actual demand for additional IBP channel in the targeted segment, but the manufacturer was cornered to declare BSM-2303 bedside monitor was a response to market demand for an upgraded monitor with 2 channels of IBP.

 Similar to Life Scope BSM-2301 Bedside Monitor, the VISMO PVM-2703 Bedside Monitor was another disappointment